fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Images will automatically be rotated when automatic resizing of images is enabled in the settings (enabled by default).
 However, automatic rotating depends on the [Exif](https://en.wikipedia.org/wiki/Exif) information to be present and to be correct, which is not always the case.
-Particularly not when taking a photo with a camara app from FairEmail.
+Particularly not when taking a photo with a camara app from FullEmail.

 Note that only [JPEG](https://en.wikipedia.org/wiki/JPEG) and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) images can contain Exif information.